derekdang/blogging-challenge/content/posts/day2.md

 ---

 ## Analysis Paralysis
 Here goes day two.
 I wrote down some ideas of stuff I wanted to talk about.
 One thing that comes to mind especially as I start trying to write consistently is analysis paralysis.
-There has been a fair amount of articles written on this topic so I will be exploring my perspective.
+There has been a fair amount of articles written on this topic already so instead I will be exploring my perspective and how I need to approach it.

 I believe this is a common struggle for me in different facets of my life.
 Whether it be interviewing, trying to start something new, responding to correspondence... the list goes on.